D-Gently/Kucoin-Websockets-Level-2-Data/README.md

 # Kucoin-Websockets-Level-2-Data

+VERSION 1.3.x -- THIS VERSION REPLACES 1.2 WHICH HAS PERFORMANCE ISSUES WHEN THE TOTAL MESSAGE FEED EXCEEDS ABOUT 700 MESSAGES PER SECOND.
+THIS NEW VERSION CAN RUN ON A STANDARD FREE ORACLE-HOSTED LINUX SERVER AND KEEP UP WITH FEEDS EXCEEDING 2,000 MPS.
+THE FUNCTIONALITY IS SPLIT INTO TWO PROGRAMS WHICH SHOULD BE RUN ON THE SAME PLATFORM IN THE SAME FOLDER ON DIFFERENT TERMINALS (USING screen FOR EXAMPLE):

+           ws_books_streamer_v.1.3.py       This program subscribes to the Kucoin feed and pre-processes the incoming messages into stream files ws_books_level2_v.1.3.1.py       This program reads the stream files and produces level 2 books at a rate of up to around 1 copy of each of five books (both sides, bid and ask) per about 7 seconds.
+The disk on the free Oracle server is apparently in RAM as the rate of file creation is too high on regular storage.

 Provides real-time websockets-based Level 2 Order Book data from Kucoin on the local system for high performance trading automation.

 "DonationWare": If you benefit from this software make a donation.